gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Noxy woke Rash first, then Sensy.
 Both were alone in their houses, their parents having gone with the other adults to gather the village's herd of clouds.
-She had to thump on Rash's door for so long to wake her that she wound up waking the elders in the houses on either side as well, but Sensy yanked hers door open almost as soon as Noxy's knuckles hit it.
+She had to thump on Rash's door for so long to wake him that she wound up waking the elders in the houses on either side as well, but Sensy yanked hers door open almost as soon as Noxy's knuckles hit it.
 It only took her a moment to tell each of them what had happened